hSDB-instrument/hsdb-instrument.github.io/README.md

 <div style="text-align: center"><img src="figures/images.png" style="zoom: 23%;" /></div>

-***Table 2.* Number of annotations by instrument subpart for laparoscopic cholecystectomy  and robotic gastrectomy.** Synthetic and domain randomization dataset were added equally to each imbalanced class and the classes are highlighted in bold.
+***Table 2.* The number of annotations by instrument subpart for laparoscopic cholecystectomy  and robotic gastrectomy.** Synthetic and domain randomization dataset were added equally to each imbalanced class and the classes are highlighted in bold.

 <div style="text-align: center"><img src="figures/lapa_data.png" alt="Lapa  data" style="zoom: 33%;" /></div>